vinialves/diff-api/README.md

 ## Some assumptions

-* For this initial version, scalability is not the major requirement,
+* For this initial version, data persistence is not a major requirement,
-so data persistence also is not a requirement.
 The application keeps the diffs in memory.
+If data persistence becomes a
+requirement (for example if the system need to be more fail-proof)
-If data persistence becomes a requirement, the data can  be easily persisted in any desired database.
+the data can  be easily persisted in any desired database.

+* For this initial version, scalability is not a major requirement.
 Thinking about scalability, if the use of the application grows,
-probably is a good idea to have the data persisted and return the id
-of request in order to track the diff operation.
+probably is a good idea return an request id in order to track the diff operation.

-Design patterns like Factory could be  used in order to create the tasks
-for different operations like addLeft, addRight, getDiff among others.
-See below (in the possible improvements) more ideas related to scalability.
+* See below (in the possible improvements) more ideas about these subjects.

 ## Possible Improvements